 The late Pleistocene T1 fill terrace, up to 60 m thick, is preserved continuously along the narrow, lower bedrock gorge of the Beida River.
-This terrace grades to an extensive alluvial fan deposit emanating from the mountain front, with minor disruption

-- 120 from reverse fault offsets (Figure 42).
+This terrace grades to an extensive alluvial fan deposit emanating from the mountain front, with minor disruption from reverse fault offsets (Figure 1).
 The Beida river gorge cuts across the fault-controlled basin boundary, forming a narrow slot canyon up to 125 m deep within the foreland-basin fan gravels.
-We mapped and surveyed the terrace sequence and the course of Beida River inside the mountain range using a laser rangefinder (~0.3 m distance accuracy, 0.25° inclination accuracy) and differential GPS.
+We mapped and surveyed the terrace sequence and the course of Beida River inside the mountain range using a laser rangefinder (~0.3 m distance accuracy, 0.25° inclination accuracy)

+and differential GPS.
 Wherever possible, the terrace tread (top of the fluvial gravel), terrace strath (base of fluvial gravel), and present riverbed were measured together (Figure 3, Table S1).
-In the foreland, we extract terrace elevations and the river profile - 125 from an 8 m resolution digital elevation model, produced by the Polar Geospatial Center (Shean, 2017).
-For the hinterland tributaries, we extract river profiles from the same 8 m resolution DEM.
+In the foreland, we extract terrace elevations and the river profile from an 8 m resolution digital elevation model, produced by the Polar Geospatial Center (Shean, 2017).
 Present bedrock channel widths were measured from Google Earth imagery at 100 m intervals along the river course.
 We measured the width of the water surface from imagery acquired during the wet season, mostly between July to September, 2010 to 2016.
 Due to limited data availability, a few measurements were obtained from imagery acquired in May and October (Table S2).

-130 3.2 Geochronology
+3.2 Geochronology

-The abandonment age of T1 was dated to be $24\pm3$ kyr by combining optically stimulated luminescence (OSL) and Terrestrial Cosmogenic Nuclide (Be) exposure ages (Figure 32, sample site aB-01; Wang et al., 2020).
-To document the post-24 kyr incision history of Beida Riverwithin the hinterland, we collected charcoal samples from the fine sand and silty overbank deposits on three inset terraces (Figure 32, sample site e, d, eB-03, B-04, B05, Figure S2S3).
-These overbank deposits were

-- 135 deposited after terrace formation, but before incision was sufficient to isolate the terrace surface from flood events.
-An OSL sample (Figure 3 sample site b) was collected on an even lower insect terrace inAt one site within the foreland basin-, we collected an OSL sample from the bottom of the loess covering thea low inset terrace deposits.(Figure 2, sample site B-02).
+The abandonment age of T1 was dated to be 24±3 kyr by combining optically stimulated luminescence (OSL) and Terrestrial Cosmogenic Nuclide (10Be) exposure ages (Figure 3 sample site a; Wang et al., 2020).
+To document the post-24 kyr incision history of Beida River, we collected charcoal samples from the fine sand and silty overbank deposits on three inset terraces (Figure 3 sample site c, d, e, Figure S2).
+These overbank deposits were deposited after terrace formation, but before incision was sufficient to isolate the terrace surface from flood events.
+An OSL sample (Figure 3 sample site b) was collected on an even lower insect terrace in the foreland basin from the bottom of the loess covering the terrace deposits.
 Ten charcoal samples were measured at the Keck Carbon Cycle AMS Facility at UC Irvine.
-The results were calibrated with IntCal14 calibration curve (Reimer et al., 2013) (Table 12).
+The results were calibrated with IntCal14 calibration curve (Reimer et al., 2013) (Table 1).
 The OSL sample (BD-O-12) was processed and measured at the State Key Laboratory of Earthquake Dynamics, China Earthquake Administration.
-The equivalent doses (De) for the pure fine - grained quartz were determined by the simplified multiple aliquot regenerative-dose (SMAR) protocol (Table 23, Table S3,
+The equivalent doses (De) for the pure fine-grained quartz were determined by the simplified multiple aliquot regenerative-dose (SMAR) protocol (Table 2, Table S3, Figure S1).